Jesus-Guijarro/southeast-spain-weather-monitor/README.md

 # Weather Spain Pipeline
 ## Introduction

-This project is dedicated to monitoring meteorological data in the southeastern region of Spain, specifically in the provinces of Almería, Murcia, Alicante, and Valencia, areas identified as at-risk for desertification and prone to DANA events.
+This project is dedicated to monitoring meteorological data in the southeastern region of Spain, specifically in the provinces of Almeria, Murcia, Alicante, and Valencia, areas identified as at-risk for desertification and prone to DANA events.
 Leveraging data provided by the AEMET (Agencia Estatal de Meteorología) API, this project aims to gather, process, and analyze weather information crucial for understanding these environmental risks.

 ## Objectives
 - **Data Collection**: utilize the AEMET API to gather comprehensive meteorological data.